Commercial Rent Recovery (CRAR)

 - What if the tenant defaults on the payment arrangement?

-- If the tenant fails to make a payment, the enforcement agent, under the controls of goods agreement, will remove the goods for sale.
+- If the tenant fails to make a payment, the enforcement agent, under the controls of goods agreement, will return to the property and remove the goods for sale.

 - Do you have to give the tenant any notice before you sell the goods?